-Erasmus students are required to make private accommodation arrangements on their own, although the Edward Bernays College of Communication Management will assist students with accommodation upon request.
+Erasmus students are required to make private accommodation arrangements on their own, although the Edward Bernays University College will assist students with accommodation upon request.

 For more on hostel accommodation (in case of longer searches for suitable private accommodation) visit: http://www.studyincroatia.hr/living-in-croatia/accommodation/hostels

-Average cost for a single room is around 160.00 Euros and for an apartment is up to 350.00 Euros per month.
+Average cost for a single room is around 160.00 Euros per month and for an apartment up to 350.00 Euros per month.

-The landlord is required to register you at the Tourist Board/Central Police office and give you a certification of registration.
+The property owner is required to register you with the Tourist Board/Central Police office and give you a certification of registration.